(MGS)$^2$-Net: Unifying Micro-Geometric Scale and Macro-Geometric Structure for Cross-View Geo-Localization: Experiments

 \subsection{Implementation Details}

-We implemented (MGS)² using the PyTorch framework on a single NVIDIA GeForce A800 GPU.
-During the training phase, the input images for both satellite and drone views were resized to $224 \times 224$.
-For inference, we adopted a higher resolution of $336 \times 336$ to capture finer-grained geometric details.
-We utilized a pre-trained DINOv2 as the backbone to extract initial semantic features.
-We used AdamW with weight decay 9.5e-9.
-A linear learning rate schedule was applied.
-The batch size was 128.
-We employed parameter-wise learning rates: 6e-6 for the RGB backbone, 5e-5 for depth-related modules (depth encoder + MGSF + MGSA), and 1e-4 for the aggregator.
-The hyper-parameters for GACD loss, $\lambda_{geo}$ and margin $\xi$, were empirically set to 1.0 and 0.5, respectively.
-During inference, we utilized the cosine similarity of the final fused embeddings for retrieval ranking.
+We implement (MGS)$^2$-Net using the PyTorch framework on a single NVIDIA A800 GPU.
+During the training phase, the input images for both satellite and drone views are resized to $224 \times 224$.
+For inference, we adopt a higher resolution of $336 \times 336$ to capture fine-grained geometric details.
+We utilize a pre-trained DINOv2-B \cite{35} as the backbone to extract initial semantic features and AdamW with a weight decay of $9.5 \times 10^{-9}$.
+A linear learning rate schedule is applied.
+The batch size is 128.
+We employ parameter-wise learning rates: $2 \times 10^{-5}$ for the RGB backbone, $5 \times 10^{-5}$ for depth-related backbone (depth encoder + MGS-F + MGS-A), and $1 \times 10^{-4}$ for the aggregator.
+The hyper-parameters for SGC loss, i.e., $\lambda_{geo}$ and $\xi$, are empirically set to 1.0 and 0.5, respectively.
+During inference, we utilize the cosine similarity of the final fused embeddings for retrieval ranking.

+To prevent overfitting and reduce computational overhead, we freeze the majority of the pre-trained backbone during the training phase.
+Consequently, our (MGS)$^2$-Net framework comprises a total of 115.56M parameters, of which only 32.91M are trainable.
+This parameter-efficient design allows the network to focus on optimizing the proposed MGS-A and MGS-F modules, ensuring fast convergence and low training costs.